 Navigate to Discover from the Menu and check logs.

 By default, the curator is configured to delete indexes older than 7 days.
-You can change this setting by specifying of retentionPeriodDays parameter in custom specification.
-There is an example for a platform:
+You can change this setting by specifying the retentionPeriodDays parameter in custom specifications.
+Here is an example for a platform:

 spec: features: logging: sinks: - centralLogging: retentionPeriodDays: 30